OpenCyphal-Garage/libcyphal/docs/design/readme.md

 ### RTTI and dynamic linking considerations

 As will be seen later, certain design features are dependent on the ability to detect identical types at runtime, yet the library must be usable without the RTTI capability of the C++ runtime.

+#### First proposal: Static address based type identification (REJECTED)

 The following construct is used to provide a small subset of RTTI features that happens to be sufficient for the needs of the library:

 ```c++
 /// A simplified substitute for RTTI that allows querying the identity of types.